notescs/notescs.github.io/content/dsa/maximum-product-of-word-lengths/index.md

 ### Intuition

 Let us consider only 4 characters in our alphabet: a, b, c and d.
-We set the unique character's bit from left.
+We set all the unique characters' bit from left.
 Note how the masking is done in the following example:

 Word | d | c | b | a | Masked Value (in binary) |
 -----|---|---|---|---|--------------------------|